What follows is a plain-language summary of our privacy policies.

 We will never access, view, or sell anything you write on the platform.

-We may ask for your permission to do so if, for example, it would help us to provide you customer support.
+We may ask for your permission to do access your documents if, for example, it would help us to provide you customer support.
 But you do not need to grant it, and we have tools in place to help you without viewing your writing.

 We use LogRocket to track what features you use, and to see where people are getting stuck/confused.
 ALL your writing (even document titles) is masked in this case, and we do not (and cannot) use it to see what is written.
 Nor is it sent or stored anywhere except inside our secure database.

 Even though your connection to gingkowriter.com is fully encrypted, the data stored (securely, privately) on the server is not encrypted.